HLTAID011 First Aid Course

 It is recommended that renewal for this course is undertaken every 3 years, with the additional requirement of updating the CPR component every 12 months.

 Course Fees and Payments

-Payment Terms – Payment for individual participants is upfront, group booking payment terms are based on agreement between the client and service provider.
+- Payment Terms – Payment for individual participants is upfront, group booking payment terms are 14 days from booking date

 What happens at the course?

 Assessments conducted during face-to-face training session(s) include: